PragmaticCoding/PragmaticCoding.github.io/docs/_elements/custom_components.md

     url: "/javafx/elements/tripletoggle"
     btn_label: "Read the Articles"
     btn_class: "btn--primary"

+feature_row_labelled_box:
+  - image_path: /assets/posts/LabelBox12.png
+    alt: "LabelledPane"
+    title: "Custom Component Example: LabelledPane"
+    excerpt: "Another useful component that seems to be missing from the standard JavaFX Nodes, a Box with a title embedded within the border."
+    url: "label-box"
+    btn_label: "Read the Articles"
+    btn_class: "btn--primary"

+feature_row_radial_menu:
+  - image_path: /assets/elements/RadialMenu1.png
+    alt: "RadialMenu"
+    title: "Custom Component Example: Radial Menu"
+    excerpt: "Radial menus aren't seen very often in business applications, but they can be useful and look different.
+In this article we look at how to grapple with the geometry involved and develop a custom Node that can be used like any other JavaFX Node."
+    url: "/javafx/elements/radial-menu"
+    btn_label: "Read the Articles"
+    btn_class: "btn--primary"
 ---

 JavaFX has a large library of standard components that you can use to create your layouts.